mobilemind/js2uri/README.md

 ## Release History

-1.4.1: build tested with `grunt` 1.0.0 and updated Travis-CI `.travis.yml` file
+1.4.1: internals use es6 let/const syntax; build tested with `grunt` 1.0.0 and updated Travis-CI `.travis.yml` file

 1.4.0: update to use LTS releases of `node` (4.x, 5.x) and `grunt-contrib-...` 1.x releases